tmcdo1/auth-jwt-service/README.md

 - Simple registration page
 - Password reset functionality
 - Uses MongoDB as datastore
+- Encrypt everything in database (User collection/table) at rest

 ## Future Plans
 - Allow for interchangeable databases with just specifying an environment variable (currently only MongoDB will be supported out of the box)